A wall with a flat-screen television mounted in a portrait orientation

 Once your TV is securely mounted to the bracket, it’s important to test its stability.
 Give your TV a gentle shake to ensure it’s firmly attached to the bracket and won’t fall off.
 If you notice any wobbling or instability, double-check the bracket’s installation and make any necessary adjustments.

-See also How to Mount a Tv to Sheetrock
+See also How to Instill Tv Mount

 It’s also a good idea to periodically check the tightness of the screws and bolts holding your TV to the bracket.
 Over time, these may loosen and compromise the stability of your TV.
 By checking and tightening them regularly, you can ensure your TV remains securely mounted to the bracket for years to come.